 Tactical Medic, Hostile Environment Medic, Active Shooter Medic

-All of these are terms used to describe an environment in which law enforcement and EMS must work together to ensure that they provide the best care to injured victims, while securing the scene from dangers.
-In most cases these dangers may be an active shooter.
+All of these are terms used to describe an environment in which law enforcement and EMS must work together to ensure they provide the best care to the injured, while securing the scene from dangers.
+In most cases these dangers may be an active assailant.
 But it may be a potential shooting, bombing, chemical attack, or any other environment that creates an unsafe scene requiring law enforcement’s efforts to secure.

-When discussing the involvement of the EMS provider in these types of environments there are many questions that are raised:
+When discussing the involvement of the EMS provider in these types of environments there are many questions raised:

 - Will the EMS provider carry a gun?